 Welch and Rawlings have been joined at the hip throughout their musical career, providing harmonies and guitar for each other’s records.
 All The Good Times is their first album as a joint billing.
 It’s a quarantine album of covers – Rawlings announced it on Instagram, saying “in the Spring of 2020 Gillian and I dusted off an old tape machine and did some home recording.”

 All The Good Times is exactly what you’d expect from Welch and Rawlings delivering a record of traditional tunes and singer-songwriter fare.
-It’s not surprising that they cover Bob Dylan and John Prine, and it’s not surprisingly that All The Good Times feels intimate with lovely harmony singing and guitar picking.
+It’s not surprising that they cover Bob Dylan and John Prine, and it’s not surprising that All The Good Times feels intimate with lovely harmony singing and guitar picking.
 The pair take turns at lead vocals – the pristine precision of Welch contrasts with the roughness of Rawlings – they sound lovely together on ‘Jackson’.
 Rawling’s cover of Dylan’s ‘Abandoned Love’, a 1975 outtake, is amazingly Dylanesque.
 The sudden tape noise and halt on ‘Abandoned Love’ is one of the few reminders of the homespun nature – half of these tracks are first takes, but the pair have played together so long that it feels natural and real.

 It’s nothing revelatory, but All The Good Times is lovely comfort food for trying times.